wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### ErrorsByStatusCodeCategory

-Represents error category values(as 4xx, 5xx and total) for both proxy and target errors for a single timestamp.
-Timestamp is calculated according to the provided granularity value.
+Represents the error category values (grouped as `4xx`, `5xx`, and `total`) for both proxy and target errors for a single timestamp.
+The timestamp is calculated based on the granularity value provided.

 <table>
 <thead>